 Tokyo is big, unfathomably big, so picking the right neighbourhood to stay in Tokyo can be daunting.
 Each neighborhood in Tokyo offers a different experience and ultimately caters to different interests, making it important to choose the one that best fits your lifestyle, budget, and needs.

-Despite being the biggest city in the world, Tokyo is incredibly clean and generally very quiet outside of busy areas such as Shibuya.
-The chances of you finding a quiet area to live in are high.
+Despite being the biggest city in the world, Tokyo is incredibly clean and quiet outside of busy areas such as Shibuya.
+You’ll have a good chance of finding a quiet area to live in.

 Because Tokyo is so well-connected by metro.
-If you would rather stay cheaper location then basing yourself near a station on one of the major rail lines such as the JR Yamanote Line or Tokyo Metro Ginza Line means you will be able to reach any neighborhood quickly and easily.
+If you would rather stay in a cheaper location, then basing yourself near a station on one of the major rail lines, such as the JR Yamanote Line or Tokyo Metro Ginza Line, means you will be able to reach any neighborhood quickly and easily.

-I personally lived quite far out in the suburbs of the city but could still be in Shinjuku within half an hour thanks to the express lines.
+I lived quite far out in the city’s suburbs but could still be in Shinjuku within half an hour, thanks to the express lines.

 Here is an overview of some of the most popular neighborhoods to stay in Tokyo:

-Shibuya: Known for its bustling streets and shopping, Shibuya is a popular district among young people and digital nomads.
-It is also a transportation hub, making it easy to get around the city and there will be plenty to do when you finish working.
+Known for its bustling streets and shopping, Shibuya is a popular district among young people and digital nomads.
+It is also a transportation hub, making it easy to get around the city, and there is plenty to do after work.

-Roppongi: A cosmopolitan district known for its nightlife, international dining options, and upscale shopping.
-It is also home to several embassies, making it a hub for westerners living in Japan.
+Roppongi is a cosmopolitan district known for its nightlife, international dining options, and upscale shopping.
+The Japan Film Festival is held there every year, and there are many fun cafes and gourmet restaurants to visit.
+Several embassies are located there, making it a hub for Westerners living in Japan.

-Shinjuku: This busy neighborhood serves as a commercial and administrative center but retains a lot of old Tokyo charm.
-It offers a diverse range of dining and entertainment options, as well as plenty of co-working spaces and cafes.
+This busy neighborhood serves as a commercial and administrative center but retains a lot of old Tokyo charm.
+It offers a diverse range of dining and entertainment options and plenty of co-working spaces and cafes.

-Setagaya: Setagaya is a residential place to live with a laid-back atmosphere offering affordable housing options and a quieter environment compared to the more central areas of Tokyo.
+Setagaya is a residential area with a laid-back atmosphere.
+It offers affordable housing options and a quieter environment compared to the more central areas of Tokyo.

-Kichijoj: A popular neighborhood located in the western suburbs of Tokyo.
-It offers affordable housing options, a beautiful park, and a lively shopping and dining district.
+A popular neighborhood in the western suburbs of Tokyo, it offers affordable housing, a beautiful park, and a lively shopping and dining district.

 How to Find Long-Term Accommodation in Tokyo?

-Online resources such as, Airbnb, and social media groups like the Tokyo Expat Network Accommodation and Roommate Finder on Facebook can be great options for finding available housing options.
+Online resources such as Airbnb and social media groups like the Tokyo Expat Network Accommodation and Roommate Finder on Facebook can be great for finding available housing options.

 Definitely consider a shared apartment.
-Sharing an apartment in Tokyo with other professionals is perfectly normal due to high costs so can be an ideal way to live in the city on a budget.
+Sharing an apartment in Tokyo with other professionals is normal due to high costs, so it can be an ideal way to live in the city on a budget.

 It also offers an opportunity to meet new people and make friends.
-There are companies such as Oakhouse and Sakura House that are set up especially to offer short-to long-term shared housing.
+Companies such as Oakhouse and Sakura House are set up especially to offer short- to long-term shared housing.

-You can also look at formal coliving spaces such as Tokyo Chapter in Roppongi and Outsite which are setup with digital nomads and remote workers in mind and often offer a host of benefits.
+You can also look at formal coliving spaces such as Tokyo Chapter in Roppongi and Outsite, designed for digital nomads and remote workers and often offer various benefits.

 Tip: If you are looking for a Tokyo hotel or hostel while you are looking, here are some favourites.